richtabor/theme-docs/ava/readme.md

 After activating the plugin, go to **Tools** → **Regen.
 Thumbnails**, then press the **Regenerate All Thumbnails** button to start generating new image sizes.
 Once it’s finished, your library of images will be optimized and ready to go.

+## 6. The Blog
+You don't need a blog template or Beaver Builder template to achieve the blog layout.
+Simply assign a page as the Posts page in the Customizer \> Static Front Page setting.